Women's Summer Cycling Program

 Where are lessons held?

-The lessons will take place next to Trout Lake Community Centre, on the Trout Lake field next to the parking lot.
+The lessons will take place next to Trout Lake Community Centre, on the gravel field next to the parking lot.

 Do I need a bike and helmet?

 If you have your own bike and helmet, please bring them to the lesson.
-If you don't own a bike or can’t transport it to the lesson location, we will have a fleet of 15 bikes and helmets that participants will be able to use for the duration of the lesson.
+If you don't own a bike or can’t transport it to the lesson location, we will have a fleet of 15 bikes, several e-bikes and helmets that participants can use for during the lessons.

 How can I get my bike to the program spot?